clementlefevre/clementlefevre.github.io/_posts/2017-05-10-french-elections.md

 </figure>

-People with no job do are more likely to abstain from voting.
+As Herve Le Bras already mentioned, poors have a low turnout.
 In the north, Le Pen scores well where unemployment is high.

 <p style="text-align: center;">***</p>